 Did you know that the amazing Salvador Dali almost bought the castle?
 Stay here and discover why.

-Only an hour north of its better-known neighbour by train or car, Girona has long been a popular day-trip destination for visitors to Barcelona or elsewhere along the Costa Brava.
-However, we would implore you to spend a little longer here to get under its skin – and savour some of the streets which are so deliriously pretty, you’ll want to see them twice.
+Only an hour north of its better-known neighbor by train or car, Girona has long been a popular day-trip destination for visitors to Barcelona or elsewhere along the Costa Brava.
+However, we would implore you to spend a little longer here to get under its skin – and savor some of the streets which are so deliciously pretty, you’ll want to see them twice.

 Lloret de Mar

 About 40 kilometers from Barcelona and Girona (where the low-cost airline Ryanair landed) you reach the city that never sleeps where you can combine an intense nightlife with the beaches.

 Bars and squares, every opportunity is the right place to party and meet new people.

 Going around the city, do not miss the Santa Clotilde Gardens, similar to the Italian Renaissance gardens, overhanging the sea and The Castle overlooking the beach of Sa Caleta.

 The bronze monument dedicated to the fishermen’s wives, located on a rocky spur at the end of the beach, commemorates the families of fishermen, an activity of great importance in these parts, and was created by the artist Ernest Maragall in 1966 at the Millennium of Lloret de Mar.
 According to a local legend, touching the foot of the sculpture you will see one of your desires.